-- Microsoft.com is giving TONS of errors, but they may pass - MS generally tend to live inside it's separate world.
+- Microsoft.com is giving TONS of errors, but they may pass - MS generally lives inside its own ecosystem.

 - SUN.COM is, like MS, a site full of crap, coded by people that don't care about Open Standards.

-- DELL.COM results in 143 Errors, maybe the guys at Dell aren't so synchronized about the creation of a standards conforming WebSite?
+- DELL.COM results in 143 Errors, maybe the guys at Dell aren't so knowledgeable about standards conforming websites?

-- Even GOOGLE.COM, an example of clean, compact, fast and efficient website, results on, uhm, let's see...there are 30 Errors!!!
+- Even GOOGLE.COM, an example of clean, compact, fast and efficient website, results on, uhm, let's see...30 Errors!!!

-- Not talking of the mighty ADOBE.COM, THE contributors of a huge piece of the actual web - 7 errors.
+- ADOBE.COM, THE contributors of a huge piece of the actual web - 7 errors.

 And the list goes on and on...For me this is simply incredible!
 Who'd ever thought of that?
 These popular site don't give a nothing about "Standards Compliant Web Site".